UniWireless

 If you are having trouble connecting to the Wi-Fi on campus:

-- Try clearing your device cache, forgetting the wireless network and then try to reconnect.
+• Try forgetting the wireless network and then try to reconnect.

-- If you're not prompted to accept the UniWireless terms of use after following these steps, try visiting a website you've never visited before, or
+• If you're not prompted to accept the UniWireless terms of use after following these steps, try the steps below under "Acceptable Use Policy (AUP) Policy Troubleshooting".

 Windows